Before you continue reading, it’s important to know that godparenting has little to do with God and more to do with parenting.

 You must define your expectations of your child’s godparents so that both of you are clear about your responsibilities.

-It may be necessary to distinguish between the responsibilities of a godmother and godfather.
-You may have to consider if they are capable of carrying out all of their responsibilities.
+It may be necessary to distinguish between the responsibilities of a godmother and godfather and consider whether they are capable of carrying out all of their responsibilities.

 You should also consider the consequences for your child if a godparent fails to fulfill their responsibilities.

-If you want to give any financial obligations and responsibilities to the godparents, you should think about their financial capabilities.
+If you want to give the godparents any financial obligations and responsibilities, you should think about their financial capabilities.

-You must be at ease with every aspect of their lifestyle, and you must examine whether they exhibit the qualities of a suitable role model for your child.
+You must be at ease with every aspect of their lifestyle and examine whether they exhibit the qualities of a suitable role model for your child.

-Most importantly, you must consider whether any aspects of their lifestyle are harmful to your child’s health.
+Most importantly, you must consider whether any aspects of their lifestyle harm your child’s health.

-If they don’t live nearby, you’ll have to evaluate if they’ll be able to devote time to their godchild and communicate well with them.
+If they don’t live nearby, you’ll have to evaluate whether they can devote time to their godchild and communicate well with them.

 Being a godparent is a huge but honorable responsibility.
-Before you decide to take on such mantle, you should consider some, if not all the factors listed above.
+Before you decide to take on such a mantle, you should consider some, if not all, of the factors listed above.

 Ensure the role of a godparent is something you can handle before saying yes to it.
 If not, let you NO be clear and precise.

-You can also give reasons why you don’t see yourself fit for such big position.
+You can also explain why you don’t see yourself fit for such a big position.